tstasko1/resources/project.md

   - Change image(s) using mouseover and mouseout.
   - Present a slide-show. (optional, but recommended)
   - Animate something or add some other functionalities besides what is listed above.
+- At least Two pages (including homepage) are mobile compatible.
 - Responses to peer review feedback

 ### Submission: